takipi/takipi-puppet/README.md

 .Net agent:
 * Removes previous .Net agent.
-* Downloads and installs a msi of the agent.
+* Downloads and installs an msi of the agent.

 ### Setup Requirements